 - Plan your cheat days.
 Most experts will tell you that the road to long term nutritional compliance is paved with cheat days.
 We need cheat days so that we have something to look forward to.
 A planned cheat meal will help you get through even the toughest nutritional challenges because you will know you have something great to eat in front of you.
 Take advantage of this fact during the holidays.
 Plan your cheat days for the actual holiday itself.
 Don’t drastically change your plans because of the holidays, simply insert cheat days strategically.
 Knowing you can partake in holiday cheat meals will keep you focused on your goals.

+The holiday season is no excuse to skip workouts and eat terrible food.
+These holiday tips will keep you focused and on track.
 By putting these tips into your program you will find that your focus increases and you power through your goals even during the holiday season.